Our New Jersey Slip and Fall Attorneys Can Assist You With Your Claim

 An accident caused by someone else’s negligence can cause you to suffer physical distress from the injury, emotional distress due to worry over how you will cope with the healing process, and, certainly, financial hardship as you visit medical professionals who might tell you that you can’t work while you recover.
 Moving forward after a slip and fall injury can be overwhelming without legal representation.

 Contact us immediately if you or a loved one was hurt due to a fall or another preventable accident on someone’s property.
 It is imperative that we investigate the details surrounding your accident and preserve any evidence before the property owner repairs the problem.
 Your entire case could depend on one little detail.

 The Law Offices of Peter N. Davis and Associates is a personal injury law firm in New Jersey, servicing communities such as Paterson, Newark, and Passaic.
-Our staff has more than 60 years of combined law experience in areas including auto accidents, trucking accidents, motorcycle accidents, workers’ compensation, and premises liability.
+Our staff has more than 60 years of combined law experience in areas including car accidents, trucking accidents, motorcycle accidents, workers’ compensation, and premises liability.